 Valves are versatile devices used for controlling the flow of liquids or gases.
 They play an important role in countless piping and process systems, typically serving to regulate flow and pressure, start or stop flow, or prevent the occurrence of backflow within a system.

-What is the function of a check valve?
+What are the advantages of a spring check valve?